Search

 (aviation) The turbulent air left behind a flying aircraft.

-(figuratively) The area behind something, typically a rapidly-moving object.
+(figuratively) The area behind a moving person or object.